Embrace adventure in a world of vast lakes, ancient ranges, rare pink diamonds and huge Outback stations.

 Shop for rare pink diamonds

 Visit Argyle Diamond Mine and see the rare pink diamonds that are extracted from this ancient rock each year.
 The mine is one of the world's largest suppliers of diamonds and can be visited on a guided tour.
 It’s also the world's largest producer of natural Champagne and Cognac diamonds.
+Stop by Kimberly Fine Diamonds to peruse the exquisite gallery.

 Paddle at Lake Argyle